csebooks/artificial-intelligence/content.en/vi-communicating-perceiving-and-acting/_index.md

 _Trigram:_ planning and scheduling are integrated the success of naive bayes model is . . .

-Even with this small sample, it should be clear that the unigram model is a poor approximation of either English or the content of an AI textbook, and that the bigram and trigram models are
+Even with this small sample, it should be clear that the unigram model is a poor approximation of either English or the content of an AI textbook, and that the bigram and trigram models are much better.

-1 With the possible exception of the groundbreaking work of T. Geisel (1955).

-Section 22.2.
-Text Classification 865

-much better.
 The models agree with this assessment: the perplexity was 891 for the unigram model, 142 for the bigram model and 91 for the trigram model.

 With the basics of n-gram models—both character- and word-based—established, we can turn now to some language tasks.

-22.2 TEXT CLASSIFICATION
+## 22.2 TEXT CLASSIFICATION

-We now consider in depth the task of **text classification,** also known as **categorization**: givenTEXT CLASSIFICATION

-a text of some kind, decide which of a predefined set of classes it belongs to.
-Language iden- tification and genre classification are examples of text classification, as is sentiment analysis (classifying a movie or product review as positive or negative) and **spam detection** (classify-SPAM DETECTION

-ing an email message as spam or not-spam).
+We now consider in depth the task of **text classification,** also known as **categorization**: given a text of some kind, decide which of a predefined set of classes it belongs to.
+Language iden- tification and genre classification are examples of text classification, as is sentiment analysis (classifying a movie or product review as positive or negative) and **spam detection** (classifying an email message as spam or not-spam).
 Since “not-spam” is awkward, researchers have coined the term **ham** for not-spam.
 We can treat spam detection as a problem in supervised learning.
 A training set is readily available: the positive (spam) examples are in my spam folder, the negative (ham) examples are in my inbox.
 Here is an excerpt:

 Spam: Wholesale Fashion Watches -57% today.
 Designer watches for cheap ...
 Spam: You can buy ViagraFr$1.85 All Medications at unbeatable prices! ...
 Spam: WE CAN TREAT ANYTHING YOU SUFFER FROM JUST TRUST US ...
 Spam: Sta.rt earn\*ing the salary yo,u d-eserve by o’btaining the prope,r crede’ntials!

 Ham: The practical significance of hypertree width in identifying more ...
 Ham: Abstract: We will motivate the problem of social identity clustering: ...
 Ham: Good to see you my friend.
 Hey Peter, It was good to hear from you. ...
 Ham: PDS implies convexity of the resulting optimization problem (Kernel Ridge ...

 From this excerpt we can start to get an idea of what might be good features to include in the supervised learning model.
 Word n-grams such as “for cheap” and “You can buy” seem to be indicators of spam (although they would have a nonzero probability in ham as well).
 Character-level features also seem important: spam is more likely to be all uppercase and to have punctuation embedded in words.
 Apparently the spammers thought that the word bigram “you deserve” would be too indicative of spam, and thus wrote “yo,u d-eserve” instead.
 A character model should detect this.
 We could either create a full character n-gram model of spam and ham, or we could handcraft features such as “number of punctuation marks embedded in words.”